About us

 Background

-The RCPCH in collaboration with the Organisation of Paediatric Epilepsy Networks in the UK (OPEN UK), has developed a model for a comprehensive Quality Improvement (QI) programme.
+We developed a model for a comprehensive Quality Improvement (QI) programme.
 This is tailored to support paediatric epilepsy teams to work together to define their shared aims and develop practical interventions matching their capacity and resources.
-The Epilepsy Quality Improvement Programme is an NHS England funded project, commissioned by the HQIP and run by the Royal College of Paediatrics and Child Health who also manages the national clinical audit Epilepsy12.
+The Epilepsy Quality Improvement Programme is an NHS England funded project, and managed by the Royal College of Paediatrics and Child Health, who also manages the national clinical audit Epilepsy12.
+The training is delivered by an external QI trainer, the RCPCH &US team and our links with epilepsy charity stakeholders help to facilitate the training.

 RCPCH EQIP pilot

 On 17 June 2019 we launched the first paediatric epilepsy QI collaborative pilot in England and Wales.
 The RCPCH EQIP has supported paediatric epilepsy service teams to identify sustainable improvements within their services for children and young people with epilepsy.
 Our pilot provided 12 paediatric epilepsy teams with practical training and support and helped them uncover the gaps in service provision and develop interventions that meet their specific needs.
+Since then, we have successfully continued to train up to 40 paediatric epilepsy services, including two integrated care system (ICS) NHS Trusts and trained 184 NHS members of staff within paediatric epilepsy services.
+Wave four of the EQIP is now underway.

 Programme aims and objectives